thindprateek/MVA/README.md

 ###### Problem Statement
 Using MultiVariate Analysis Techniques to:
+    1.Determine variables that contributed most to the US Road accidents.
-    1. Predict Cross-Dependency of various data Attributes contributing to Road Accidents.
+    2. Predict Cross-Dependency of various data Attributes contributing to Road Accidents.
-    2. Find and Predict patterns, if any, involving the parameters.
+    3. Find and Predict patterns, if any, involving the parameters.
-    3. Apply MVA Techniques to find insights into the data and Predict Future possibilities of Road accidents using historical data analysis.
+    4. Apply MVA Techniques to find insights into the data and Predict Future possibilities of Road accidents using historical data analysis.

 ###### MetaData
 The dataset has approximately 3.5 million instances,and 49 attributes.Many attributes have missing or null values which will be trimmed consequently as we progress further with the analysis.